No Annual Fee Credit Cards in Spain

 You don’t need to have an account with Evo and you can decide each month how to pay off your balance.

 Online you can check your transactions and change payment method five days before the billing date.
-Additionally card holders can request a transfer to a current account of up to 80% of the card limit, but remember to watch out for the interest that will be applied.
+Additionally card holders can request a transfer to a current account of up to 80% of the card limit.
+Remember to watch out for the interest that will be applied.

 On Evo’s website it says that you can also exchange points.
 However it’s not clear how you get points and what they can be exchanged for.

 What About the Interest Rates on Credit Cards in Spain?

-We haven’t included any details about the hefty interest rates charged on credit cards, as we suggest you choose the default repayment option of “in full at the end of the month” in order to avoid interest payments.
+We haven’t included any details about the hefty interest rates charged on credit cards.
+It’s always best to choose the default repayment option of “in full at the end of the month” to avoid interest payments.

-If you do need to spread the payment over a longer period, interest charged will cancel the benefit of having a free card and it may be more beneficial to pay an annual fee for a credit card with a lower interest rate.
+If you do need to spread the payment over a longer period, interest charged will cancel the benefit of having a free card.
+It may be more beneficial to pay an annual fee for a credit card with a lower interest rate.